Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_snowflake_transformer/snowflake_transformer.md

 Under My Account, select the **Snowflake Settings** tab.
 You must enter Snowflake credentials.
 There are two options for authentication: Username/Password or Key Pair Authentication.
 You can find instructions for setting up Key Pair authentication with Snowflake [here](https://docs.snowflake.com/en/user-guide/jdbc-configure.html#label-jdbc-using-key-pair-authentication).
 You will want to use a key pair that is **not** encrypted

 You also have the option to set pipeline defaults, which is highly recommended.
 This will prevent you from having to enter your Account URL, Warehouse, Database, Schema, and/or Role for every pipeline.
 When these values are populated, new Transformer for Snowflake pipelines are created with parameters for those settings pre-populated with the values provided here.
 These settings can be overwritten directly in any pipeline.

+Your Snowflake account URL will change depending on the area where you’re located.
+Make sure you copy paste it up until the “.com".

 ![Snowflake_Settings](assets/step_1_img_2.png)